ravenrothkopf/Creative-Embedded-Systems/Module 1/docs.md

 6. In your computer's finder, go to file User_Setup_Select.h, comment out all the lines except for line: `#include<User_Setups/Setup25_TTGO_T_Display.h>`

 ## Dowload and Upload Code
-1. To Download the code: `git clone https://github.com/ravenrothkopf/Creative-Embedded-Systems.git`
+1. To Download the code: `git clone https://github.com/ravenrothkopf/Creative-Embedded-Systems/Module`
 2. Open the file `candy_hearts.ino` in the Arduino IDE
 3. Plug in USB-C into computer and the ESP32
 4. Select Upload to flash the code to the ESP32

 ## Instalation
-1. Cut a rectangle the size of your TTGO T-Display screen out of the front of your envelope
+1. Cut a rectangle the size of your TTGO T-Display screen out of the front of your envelope.
-2. Decorate your envelope with your chosen art suplies
+2. Decorate your envelope with your chosen art suplies.
-3.
+4. Cut two 1cm pieces of shrink wrap.
+6. Use the heat gun to mold the shrink wrap to the exposed metal part of the red and black wires of the adapter.
+7. Connect the adapter to the battery, and then connect the other side to the ESP32.
+8. Place the battery, adapter, and ESP32 inside of the envelope so that the ESP32 screen is displayed.
+Use tape to secure the ESP32 and battery safely to the inside of the envelope.
-4. Punch a hole in your envelope and tie one side of your twine around that hole.
+10. Punch a hole in your envelope and tie one side of your twine around that hole.
-5. Drill a hole in your popsicle stck and tie the other side of your twine around that hole.
+11. Drill a hole in your popsicle stick and tie the other side of your twine around that hole.
 Secure with tape.
+12. Hang the popsicle stick from the cieling so that your envelope is on display.
+13. Enjoy!